giampaolo/psutil/docs/api.rst

   .. method:: memory_info()

-    Return a named tuple with variable fields depending on the platform representing memory information about the process.
-    The "portable" fields available on all platforms are :field:`rss` and :field:`vms`.
-All numbers are expressed in bytes.
+    Return memory information about the process.
+Fields vary by platform (all values in bytes).
+The portable fields available on all platforms are :field:`rss` and :field:`vms`.

     +---------+---------+----------+---------+-----+-----------------+
     | Linux   | macOS   | BSD      | Solaris | AIX | Windows         |